plewto/midi-fink/README.md

 ## Installation

 For the moment load from source.
 Eventually midi-fink should be available as a quicklisp package.

+## Test
+So far midi-fink has been tested with the following Lisp:
+* SBCL    - All test pass.
+* ABCL    - All test pass.
+* Clisp   - All test pass.
+* Allegro - Source files load without complaint, but have been unable to install the rove package required for the test-suite.